-St David's CofE Primary School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
-We endeavour to provide a safe and welcoming environment where pupils are respected and valued.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that pupils receive effective support, protection and justice.
-Child protection forms part of the school's safeguarding responsibilities.
-The Child Protection and Safeguarding policy underpins and guides St David's CofE Primary School's procedures and protocols to ensure its pupils and staff are safe.
+St David's C Of E Primary School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils and expects all staff, governors and volunteers to share this commitment.
+We endeavour to provide a safe and welcoming environment where children are respected and valued.
+We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+We listen to our pupils and take seriously what they tell us, children are aware of the adults they can talk to if they have a concern.
+When there are concerns for a child's welfare we may need to share information and work in partnership with other agencies.
+We will ensure concerns are discussed with parents/carers first unless we have reason to believe that by doing so would be contrary to the child's welfare.
+Child protection forms part of the school's safeguarding responsibilities and we take a zero tolerance approach to abuse.
+The Child Protection and Safeguarding Policy underpins and guides St David's C Of E Primary School's procedures and protocols to ensure its pupils and staff are safe.